Compiling Fortran 66 programs

-A general rule for resurrecting old code in any language is first try to get it working for known input/output via emulation or virtual machine.
+A general rule for compiling and running old code in any language is to first try to get it working for known input / output via emulation or virtual machine.
 Many old codes were made before linters and other correctness checks we’ve long taken for granted.
-The codes may use non-standard tricks no one has thought about for years to squeeze tiny fractions of efficiency that haven’t been significant for decades.
+The codes may use non-standard tricks to boost efficiency that haven’t been significant for decades.

-After correct operation is established, Fortran 66 code often needs a few tweaks to work with modern compilers.
+After correct operation is established, Fortran 66 code often needs adjustments to work with modern compilers.
 The Fortran Wiki has an excellent article on modernizing Fortran syntax.

 Always make a copy of the file first.
 Sometimes 10,000+ lines will match so it can be tedious to check.
 Similar operations may be needed if a mix of tabs and spaces are used.